sahanalva/analysis-of-algorithms-project/README.md

 TheGraph()class has the following basic attributes and methods for Graph Generation:

 - numvertices : Initialize the graph with the required number of vertices
-- addEdge(startvertex, endvertex, weight) : Add a weighted edge (GraphNode) be- tween startvertex and endvertex in both the linked lists.
+- addEdge(startvertex, endvertex, weight) : Add a weighted edge (GraphNode) between startvertex and endvertex in both the linked lists.
 - removeAllEdges() : Removes all the edges of the graph
 - createAllVertexLoop() : This method connects all the vertices of the graph in a loop.
     This is to ensure that the graph is connected.
 - pairgenerator() : This is ageneratormethod.
-It generates an edge -a pair of two vertices in the graph.
+It generates an edge a pair of two vertices in the graph.
 It makes sure that no two edges repeat and no self-loop.

 - createSparseGraph(avgdegree, maxweight) : Creates sparse graph of average degree ’avgdegree’ by adding the required number of edges to the graph.
 First, the graph is connected bycreateAllVertexLoop().
 Therefore, the additional edges to be added is calculated by this formula:

 ```
 # of additional edges = (average degree - 2) * # of vertices2